Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Data in Rest

 This is any data that is either archived or stored within organizations.
-DLP tools encrypt data in the database which can apply to fields, tables, and databases.
+Data Loss Prevention (DLP) tools encrypt data in the database which can apply to fields, tables, and databases.

 Data in Use